Thankfulness during wartime struggles

-In January 1947 the members of First Church of Christ, Scientist, Amsterdam, sent this autograph album to The Mother Church in Boston, as a gesture of thanks for the assistance that the church’s War Relief Committee had provided during and after World War II.
+In January 1947 the members of First Church of Christ, Scientist, Amsterdam, sent this autograph album to The Mother Church in Boston, as a gesture of thanks for the assistance that the Church’s War Relief Committee had provided after World War II.
 The book has a cover of green leather with gold gilt lettering.
-It begins with a quotation from Science and Health with Key to the Scriptures, written in gold, and is signed by the members of the Amsterdam church.
-The album was bound by a member and funded through voluntary contributions.1
+It begins with a quotation written in gold from Science and Health with Key to the Scriptures by Mary Baker Eddy and is signed by the members of the Amsterdam church.
+A member bound the album, which was funded through voluntary contributions.1

-In June 1941, every known Christian Scientist in Germany was arrested and the practice of Christian Science banned.3 Church members in Amsterdam were aware of this and anticipated that the Nazis would likely turn their attention to Christian Scientists in the Netherlands.
-On October 25, 1943, police did indeed occupy First Church, Amsterdam, and seal its Reading Room.
+In June 1941 every known Christian Scientist in Germany was arrested and the practice of Christian Science banned.3 Church members in Amsterdam were aware of this and anticipated that the Nazis would likely turn their attention to Christian Scientists in the Netherlands.
+On October 25, 1943, police did indeed occupy and close the Amsterdam church and its Reading Room.
 Gestapo agents seized the church’s papers and archives and confiscated all its properties and funds, in accordance with an order from Berlin.
 Christian Science was declared “a forbidden religion and … any disobedience to this order would be severely punished.”4 The church would remain closed until May 1945, when the Netherlands was liberated.

-Even under Nazi occupation, church members in Amsterdam worked together to support each other and the Cause of Christian Science.
-They smuggled copies of Bible Lessons from the Christian Science Quarterly, from Sweden and Switzerland, and secretly copied them.
-This allowed them to continue holding Sunday services on their own or in small groups.5 After the British Royal Air Force mistakenly bombed the city of Rotterdam in May 1943, they took up a collection to support a member who had lost her home and possessions.6 Perhaps most remarkable was the work of Antoinette Fennema-Sillevis.
-Along with other members of the church she organized the distribution of funds, clothing, and food during the infamous “Hunger Winter” of 1944-1945, when over 20,000 Dutch starved to death.7
+Even under Nazi occupation, church members in Amsterdam worked together to support one another and the cause of Christian Science.
+They smuggled copies of Bible Lessons from the Christian Science Quarterly from Sweden and Switzerland, secretly copying them.
+This allowed them to continue holding Sunday services on their own or in small groups.
+After the British Royal Air Force mistakenly bombed the city of Rotterdam in May 1943, they took up a collection to support a member who had lost her home and possessions.

 Thank you for the food parcel I got from The Mother Church ….
 I am a member of the committee for the distribution of clothing which was sent by the Christian Science War Relief Committee.
 I think you will never know how very grateful we are for the supplying of the great need.
 There were children who had never had a new piece of clothing, and now they had everything new.
 They looked at us with big eyes full of wonder and joy.
 Words cannot express our gratitude, and I feel as never before our unity.